2025 Storm Events in Long Beach

 Top-rated local contractors include Home Renew 360 Roofing with 502 reviews and a 4.9 rating, Sol Roofing with 458 reviews and extensive Thumbtack experience, and Alpha One Construction with over 300 documented projects.
 These established contractors understand Long Beach's specific requirements including historic district protocols, HOA approval processes, and materials that withstand coastal conditions.

-Request proof of insurance including general liability coverage of at least $1 million and workers compensation for all employees.
+Request proof of insurance including comprehensive general liability coverage and workers compensation for all employees.
 Ask specifically about experience with salt air environments and whether they recommend marine-grade components for coastal installations.
 A contractor familiar with Long Beach should immediately mention the importance of corrosion-resistant flashing and fasteners.

 Obtain three to five written estimates for comparison, ensuring each includes the same scope of work, materials, and warranty terms.
 Be wary of bids significantly lower than competitors, as this often indicates inferior materials or unlicensed workers.
 Watch for red flags including requests for full payment upfront, pressure tactics, lack of physical business address, or door-to-door solicitation following storms.